Seema Nanda (government official)

-Seema Nanda is an American government official currently serving as the United States solicitor of labor in the Biden administration.
+Seema Nanda is an American government official who served as the United States Solicitor of Labor in the Biden administration.

 Early life and education

-Seema Nanda was born in Chicago after her parents immigrated to the United States in the early 1970s.
-Her parents are from Punjab but grew up in Uttar Pradesh; both came to the US and worked as dentists.
+Seema Nanda was born in Chicago after her parents immigrated to the United States in 1970.
+Her parents are from Punjab but were refugees during partition and grew up in Uttar Pradesh; both came to the US and worked as dentists.
 Nanda grew up in West Simsbury, Connecticut and attended the Westminster School.

 Nanda received an A.B. from Brown University in 1992 and a J.D. from Boston College Law School in 1995.

 Career

+Nanda worked as an associate at Davis Wright Tremaine in Seattle until 2000, when she joined the National Labor Relations Board.
 From 2007 to 2010, Nanda worked as a supervisor attorney at the National Labor Relations Board.
 She served as a senior trial attorney from 2010 to 2011 and acting deputy special counsel from 2011 to 2013 at the United States Department of Justice Civil Rights Division.
+She served as a fellow at Harvard Law School's Labor and Worklife Program from 2020-2021.